gl-inet/docs3.x/docs/setup/first-time_setup.md

 Connect your device to the LAN port of the router via Ethernet cable.

 ### Wireless connection:
-Search for the SSID of the router in your device and input the default password: ***goodlife*** in order to connect.
+Search for the SSID of the router in your device and input the default password: ***goodlife*** so as to connect.

   *note: The SSID should be printed on the bottom label of the router with the following format:*